 Some of you may have faced this problem at some point.
-There is no sound on Windows 8.
+There is no sound in Windows 10 / 8.
 If you are facing such a problem, this tutorial may help you resolve the issue.
-Before you begin, just ensure that you have not muted the speakers by mistake.
+Before you begin, just ensure that you have plugged in all the cables properly and that you have not muted the speakers by mistake.

 No Sound on Windows computer